 A Day or More in Walkable Downtown Lexington

 Fifty minutes north of Roanoke, two hours west of Richmond, and a far less crowded version of historic Charlottesville, downtown Lexington is home to locally-owned boutiques and gift shops, farm-to-table dining, and elegantly refashioned historic accommodations.
 It's an ideal day trip, weekend getaway, or even a week-long escape.
 And all of downtown is a walkable delight!

 When you arrive into town, make the Visitor Center your first stop.
 You will be greeted with warm Southern hospitality and equipped with a walking map, good directions, and parking tips.

 It's vital to know that in Lexington, every store is not the same.
 You won't find the same products in more than one store, which means every store is worth your attention.

 You may have heard that the "cutest darn store ever" resides in Lexington.
 Yes, Pumpkinseeds is perfectly situated on the corner of Main and Washington Streets and offers quirky gifts, ladies apparel, baby gifts, jewelry, soaps, lotions, and more.
-More ladies apparel and shoes are available at Pappagallo and The Ladies Habit.
+More ladies apparel and shoes are available at Pappagallo.
 For men's wear and ladies casual comfort, check out Alvin-Dennis and Walkabout Outfitter, which is also the locally-owned outdoor recreation store.

 You don't know what you don't know, and that's where Ladles & Linens comes in.
 It's Lexington's favorite kitchen store!
 You'll find a wide range of cutlery, gadgets, towels, soaps, and beautiful dishes, knives, and cookware.

 Lexington's farm-to-table dining establishments offer menus reflective of whatever is fresh from the farm.
 The list of restaurants sourcing local ingredients continues to grow and includes Chef George Huger's Southern Inn Restaurant, Haywood's, TAPS, Bistro on Main, and Pure Eats.